Di’s Rhubarb is now taking orders online just in time for Christmas. Her Christmas Cake and Plum Pudding, as we love to say ~ are to Di For!

 There is something a bit special about Di.
 She grows her rhubarb at Tahbilk.
 Upon a hill with her two goats, Moth and Elka, there is a green patch of rhubarb plantings, nestled next to the river.
 Di grows a spectacular type of rhubarb that is red, sweet and juicey – a bit different to what you might find in a typical back yard.

 You may have come across Di on your travels.
-She is a regular feature of the Nagambie Farmer’s Market as well as many other markets around Victoria.
-Her rhubarb we think is the absolute best, and for growing rhubarb for more than 25 years, it’s no wonder she’s also known as the Queen of Rhubarb!
+She is a regular feature of the Tahbilk Cellar Door as well as many other markets around Victoria.
+Her rhubarb is the absolute best, and for growing rhubarb for more than 25 years, it’s no wonder she’s also known as the Queen of Rhubarb!

-What inspired us to share her with you before rhubarb season kicks in, only a special recipe we love which you might like to print out and store ready for your rhubarb feast in the near future!
+And for good measure, here’s a special rhubarb recipe we love which you might like to print out and store ready for your rhubarb feast in the near future!

-A simple favourite of Bonnie Purbricks is poached in sugar.
+A simple favourite of Bonnie Purbricks is rhubarb poached in sugar.
 We recommend glamming it up as you poach with the addition of red wine, sugar, honey and some cinnamon.
-Eat with yogurt instead of ice cream.
+Eat with your Christmas Cake, Plum Pudding topped with cream!